Phil's World Pub Guides - Greater Manchester, UK

 Raven A splendid traditional interior in this large town centre pub with one main room plus a small side room and a back room for food.
 Hand pulled Tetley Bitter in fine condition.

-When I passed in December 2008 it was closed.
+When I passed in December 2008 it was closed, but I'm pleased to report it is now back in action.

 Last visited March 2003.